Piloero/daimpl_paper/README.md

 In order to demonstrate that the optimized examples we provide in the paper do not modify any of the program semantics, we've included some code written in [LEAN](https://lean-lang.org/).
 This is also the programming language used for the examples in the paper.
+The lean code that we present here, along with test cases is contained in ``lean-examples/Main.lean``.

-TODO: Provide instructions how to run
+To run this file, we suggest you install [LEAN VSCode/VSCodium extension](https://marketplace.visualstudio.com/items?itemName=leanprover.lean4).
+This will automatically install the LEAN version manager (ELAN) and the correct LEAN version.
+When you open the Main file in VSCode, you'll find further explanations of the code in there.

 ## LLVM Experiment